 But for the vast majority of people – and especially the 45% who surrender whole life insurance policies – a term life insurance policy is the better option.
 You’ll get more coverage at a cheaper rate than you would with whole life insurance, making it more affordable for the decades that you’ll be paying premiums.

 It’s also a good idea to avoid combining insurance and investment or savings.
 Insurance is not an investment, and shouldn’t be treated as an investment vehicle.
-If you’re trying to put together a long-term financial strategy, get expert help from a financial advisor or tax expert.
+If you’re trying to put together a long-term financial strategy, get expert help from a financial adviser or tax expert.
 They can help you structure your finances in such a way that you pay the least amount of tax and have a high growth rate.

 Image: Kristina Alexanderson